CAN'T BREATHE? SUSPECT VOCAL CORD DYSFUNCTION!

 Some people may be ALLERGIC to milk proteins.

-tests can very accurately/reliably tell you certain foods that you may have a problem with
+very accurately/reliably tell you certain foods that you may have a problem

 In fact, Dr. Fine writes that his newly patented special stool tests often give more accurate results than invasive intestinal biopisies, and blood tests!
 Avoid eating any foods that you may be allergic, sensitive, or intolerant to.
 Also avoid herbal extracts prepared in "grain" alcohol, & homeopathic remedies in "grain" alcohol, etc. Some may need to only temporarily avoid certain foods (like corn, soy, cow's milk, etc.).
 Some may need to permanantly avoid certain foods (like foods that contain gluten).